Running & Biomechanical Services

 - Pre & Post Operative Rehab

 We treat a wide variety of running related and overuse injuries of the lower limb.
-When you book in for a biomechanical assessment, you can expect an in-depth look at how you move, an injury diagnosis, and a progressive strength program to get you back to doing what you love.
+When you book in for a biomechanical assessment, you can expect an in-depth look at how you move, an injury diagnosis a progressive strength program and support and advice to optimise your performance. .